 Many sellers we talk to have spent time and money on projects that buyers don’t find valuable and are understandably frustrated when they learn that money is essentially wasted.
 If you’re considering selling your home in Austin and want to sell it for the most money, you probably want to know which projects will generate the highest ROI.
 The ironic part is most of the improvements buyers will pay more for are generally not terribly expensive.
 Some take time and others are messy, but the highest ROI projects are something many people can do themselves.
-Here are 10 low cost projects that increase home values to get you started preparing your home to sell.
+Here are 10 low cost projects that increase home values, contact Sloane Homes to get you started preparing your home to sell.

 #1 Bring in Light – Fixtures, Light Bulbs, Sun Tubes

 Light is extremely important to home buyers.
 The brighter you can make your house seem, whether that be with high wattage light bulbs, more fixtures or sun tubes, the more money your house will be worth.
 We always recommend replacing low wattage light bulbs with the highest wattage bulbs the fixture will take and adding lighting to dark areas.
 Sun tubes are a great way to naturally brighten dark areas for a much lower cost than a skylight, and of course, one of the amazing Dutch Clocks on the wall can look amazing.

 Front doors have one of the highest return on investments in terms of replacements, especially if your home’s style lends itself to a more modern looking door.
 Many home buyers spend some time standing on the front porch waiting for their buyer’s agent to open the door.
 An appealing front door gets them more excited for what’s inside.
 It also does wonders to improving your home’s curb appeal, we suggest to check how bi fold doors can help you improve the way your home looks from the outside and inside.